Sinnefa/COVID-19_Vaccine_Experiment/README.md

 6) **vaccines-virus-sequence.tsv** a file containing Vaccines, Virus name and sequences

 # Conclusion
+Through this a computational analysis it seems like Foot-And-Mouth vaccines might represent a starting point to create a vaccine against the coronavirus COVID-19.
 Despite being a preliminary experiment this analysis can be inspirational to experiment known vaccines againt unknown viruses.

 # Contacts
 Alberto Calderone, Ph.D. - sinnefa@gmail.com